 Shaped (Anatomic) Implants do not have a round base.
 They are asymmetrically shaped where the height is different than the width.
 They generally come in three heights; low, medium, and tall.
-They have a teardrop like shape where the lower part of the implant is more full.
-This tear drop shape is to simulate a natural breast shape.
+They have a teardrop-like shape where the lower part of the implant is more full.
+This teardrop shape is to simulate a natural breast shape.
 The silicone gel within the shell is generally more cohesive in nature (gummy bear) which keeps the upper part of the implant or upper pole from collapsing in the upright position.
 There is a marker on the lower pole of the implant to guide its direction when placing the implant.
-IT is important to see a plastic surgeon that has experience placing shaped implants.
-They are less forgiving than round implants because of the different shape they have and malrotation.
-They also come saline filled or silicone gel filled and are all textured on the outer surface.
-Texturing has shown to decrease some risk of capsular contracture.
+It is important to see a plastic surgeon that has experience placing shaped implants.
+They are less forgiving than round implants because of the different shapes they have and malrotation.
+They also come saline-filled or silicone gel-filled and are all textured on the outer surface.
+Texturing has been shown to decrease some risks of capsular contracture.
 Shaped implants are more expensive than round implants at this time.

 Based on texture: Smooth vs Textured

 The breast implant shell or outer covering can be either smooth or textured: Textured implants feel “rough” on the surface.
-Texturing has shown to decrease capsular contracture rates and some argue that it helps keep the implants from descending earlier because of friction between the implant and the tissue.
-All shaped or anatomic tear drop impants are textured to prevent malrotation.
+Texturing has been shown to decrease capsular contracture rates and some argue that it helps keep the implants from descending earlier because of friction between the implant and the tissue.
+All shaped or anatomic teardrop implants are textured to prevent malrotation.
 Round implants can be either smooth or textured.

 Approaches to Breast Augmentation and Incision Location

-Pocket Location: There two main locations place a breast implant: Subglandular which means above the pectoralis muscle and below the breast gland or Subpectoral use is below the pectoralis muscle and above the chest wall.
-The discussion where to place the implants is detailed and some patients may benefit from a subglandular placement while some cannot undergo subglandular placement because of lack of soft tissue coverage over the implant.
-Subpectoral implants generally have a lower capsular contracture rate and are a preferred method by many plastic surgeons in a form called “dual plane technique” this involves releasing the muscle at its lower attachments so that the implant id partially under the muscle and partially not covered by the muscle.
-Subglandular implants ,may actually look more natural and usually have less discomfort postoperatively.
+Pocket Location: There are two main locations that place a breast implant: Subglandular which means above the pectoralis muscle and below the breast gland or Subpectoral use is below the pectoralis muscle and above the chest wall.
+The discussion about where to place the implants is detailed and some patients may benefit from a subglandular placement while some cannot undergo subglandular placement because of a lack of soft tissue coverage over the implant.
+Subpectoral implants generally have a lower capsular contracture rate and are a preferred method by many plastic surgeons in a form called the “dual plane technique” This involves releasing the muscle at its lower attachments so that the implant is partially under the muscle and partially not covered by the muscle.
+Subglandular implants may actually look more natural and usually have less discomfort postoperatively.
 Both techniques have advantages and disadvantages.
 This should be discussed with your plastic surgeon during the consultation.

-Incision Location: Four main type – Inframmamry (IMF) , periearlor, transaxillary and transumbilical (TUBA)
+Incision Location: Four main types – Inframmamry (IMF) , perikaryon, transaxillary, and transumbilical (TUBA)

 Transumbulical or TUBA uses saline implants only.
 It involves placing the implants through the belly button towards the breast.
-This technique is not performed often, the main advantage is a very well hidden scar.
-There appears to be no other advantages to this technique.
+This technique is not performed often, the main advantage is a very well-hidden scar.
+There appear to be no other advantages to this technique.

 Breast implant monitoring: